ArchUsr64/toggle_perspective_fixed/README.md

 # Toggle Perspective Mod
-This mod fixes the issue where toggle perspective doesn't work properly when bound to a mouse key.
+This forge mod fixes the issue where toggle perspective doesn't work properly when bound to a mouse key for minecraft 1.8.9.
+The latest release can be found [here](https://github.com/ArchUsr64/toggle_perspective_fixed/releases).
 #
-The respective bug report can be found [here](https://www.freecodecamp.org/).
+The respective bug report on the official bug tracker can be found [here](https://bugs.mojang.com/browse/MC-44259).